yaqwsx/KiKit/doc/examples.md

 We extract our board into a new file.
 This command is usefull when you designed multiple boards in a single file (e.g., to have shared schematic for board sandwiches).
-The `sourcearea` specifies X, Y, width and height in millimeters.
+The `sourcearea` is given as a rectangle.
+You should specify X, Y coordinates of upper left corner width and height in millimeters.
+Also note, that only board items which fully fit inside this rectangle are extracted.

 # Panelize